carbon-language/carbon-lang/docs/design/code_and_name_organization/README.md

 ### Test file type

-Similar to `api` and `impl`, we may eventually want a type like `test`.
+Similar to API and implementation files, we may eventually want test-specific files.
 This should be part of a larger testing plan.

 ## Alternatives considered